RobustBlack: Challenging Black-Box Adversarial Attacks on State-of-the-Art Defenses: Increasing the Perturbation Budget of Black-Box Attacks

+Once we have increased the perturbation budget to $\epsilon=16/255$, we first study the impact of increasing the iteration budget in Table \ref{tab:iteration_results_eps}, and Table \ref{fast_steps}, then, we study the impact of increasing the query budget in Table \ref{tab:query_results_eps}, and Table \ref{slow_steps}.

+To further examine the impact of different defense strategies with increasing epsilon values and budgets, we present the results in the form of figures.
+Specifically, Figure \ref{fig:RQ2_eps8} and Figure \ref{fig:RQ2_eps16} correspond to epsilon values of 8/255 and 16/255, respectively.
+Additionally, Figure \ref{fig:RQ2_eps16_2N} for iteration and query budget of 2N and Figure \ref{fig:RQ2_eps16_5N} illustrate results for iteration budgets of 5N.

-\section{AutoAttack Robustness of LGV and GHOST Models}
+\subsection{AutoAttack Robustness of LGV and GHOST Models}

 To evaluate the impact of the LGV weight collection phase, and the GHOST perturbing phase on model robustness, we collected 10 models after finishing the first phase for both LGV and GHOST, prior to proceeding to the attacking phase.
 Specifically, the LGV variations were obtained by training the surrogate model for additional epochs using a high learning rate, during which the weights of the models were collected periodically.
-For GHOST networks, the variations were obtained by applying random perturbations to the skip connections of the surrogate model.
-Using the robust surrogate model \textit{WideResNet-101-2} introduced in \citep{peng2023robust} and described in Section \ref{sec:RQ3}, we evaluated the robustness of the resulting LGV models and compared it with the robustness of GHOST models.
+For GHOST networks, the variations were obtained by introducing a random perturbation to the scaling factor in the skip connections.
+Using the robust surrogate model \textit{WideResNet-101-2} introduced in \cite{peng2023robust} and described in Section \ref{sec:RQ3}, we evaluated the robustness of the resulting LGV models and compared it with the robustness of GHOST models.
 The robust accuracies for the collected models are reported in Table \ref{tab:LGVvsGHOST}.

 Given that both LGV and GHOST models are derived from the same robust surrogate model, we observed a difference in their robustness.
 The robust accuracies for all LGV models is 0\% (indicating 100\% attack success rates), while the robust accuracies for GHOST networks is on average 51.54\% across the 10 collected models.
 This confirms that the additional training phase of the LGV models with a high learning rate decreases the robustness of the surrogate models.
 Consequently, this explains why the performance improvement for LGV models when using a robust surrogate against robust targets is lower compared to the GHOST networks.
 As a good practice, it is essential to evaluate the robustness of surrogate models prior to the attacking phase.
 This ensures that any preliminary training phase does not inadvertently weaken the surrogate robustness.